-2. Antwerp: The very first project I worked in my carrier was for a Belgian client.
+2. Antwerp: This is an odd one in the list.
+The very first project I worked in my carrier was for a Belgian client.
 And as part of task we had to enter a valid address in to the application we were testing.
 We were given a dummy address with a valid postcode of Antwerp.
 After using that address for more than two years, it started feeling as if it’s an address of a friend or someone.
 Till date all I know about Antwerp is that, it is a small city in Belgium.
 And I don’t have a clue about place except its name.
 I’ve decided to keep that way until I the day I start towards Antwerp – a little surprise stashed away.

 1. Gabbar’s Ramanagara: A surprising entry from the list and no prizes why it got added.
 Probably this is the oldest entry in the list going back close to 20 years.
 Being so close to Bangalore and passing through the town countless number of times, I’m yet to explore those rocky hills where Gabbar walked around once.
 Every time I travel to Mysore, I make a promise to myself to visit Ramanagara next time for sure and that promise is being renewed for a long time now, recent one being just 2 months ago.
 Here is a new promise to myself not to renew the old promise 🙂